 Note on Health Savings Accounts (HSA):

-Another qualification of contributing to a HSA is the health coverage must be tied to a High Deductible Health Plan (HDHP).
-The other tax benefits of HSA is the account grows tax-free and withdrawals are tax-free (under current tax codes).
+Another qualification of contributing to an HSA is the health coverage must be tied to a High Deductible Health Plan (HDHP).
+The other tax benefits of HSA are the account grows tax-free and withdrawals are tax-free (under current tax codes).
 Even if employment switches, the Health Savings Account (HSA) can be moved and used for medical expenses for many years in the future.

 If you don’t have access to a Health Savings Account, create your own medical savings fund.
 It would be a plain, savings account.
 It won’t have the tax advantages as the HSA; however, money is set aside to cover just medical expenses.
 And that alone is worth less stress!

 You will learn how to manage your money, your way.
 Not have your money manage you.